-Essentially as a Contractor you are out in the working world by yourself and are responsible for both your level of work and income received as well as the amount of outgoings you incur.
-Modern day contracting can require you to travel to your clients and places of work from time to time and these occasional (or sometimes more regular) trips can add up.
+Essentially as a contractor, you are out in the working world by yourself and are responsible for both your level of work and income received as well as the number of outgoings you incur.
+Modern-day contracting can require you to travel to your clients and places of work from time to time and these occasional (or sometimes more regular) trips can add up.

 Unless your client provides you with the privilege of paying for your expenses, accommodation costs will have to come out of someone’s pocket and most likely it will be your own.
 Although, if VAT registered, a percentage can be claimed back from the HMRC as a contractor, the entire cost will not be covered.
 Due to the competitive accommodation market nowadays however, there are several ways in which extra pennies can be saved.

 1. Firstly and probably the most obvious money saving tip would be to stall on booking your accommodation and visit sites such as laterooms.com last minute to book your room.
 This way you have access to late availability rates which can sometimes mean obtaining an upgraded room for a fraction of the usual price.

 2. Alternatively, for the more spontaneous of individuals out there, another easy access route to last minute bookings would be downloading by the ‘Hotel Tonight’ application on your smartphone.
 Here you have access to thousands of hotel bookings on the go and the app prides itself on being extremely simple and easy to use, with just ‘3 taps and a swipe’ to result in a booking confirmation for the same evening.

 3. Discount codes, vouchers and deals are continuously sent to us via email and promoted on the internet.
 Sign up to a few key voucher sites such as moneysavingexpert.com, vouchercloud.com and vouchercodes.co.uk to keep up to date with all the latest deals – this will generally include the high-street hotel chains however from time to time you may be able to pick an overnight stay in a boutique hotel as quite a pleasant change.